meysamraz/Differential-Games-Drone-Swarm/README.md

 **Important caveats:**
 - This is a geometric containment heuristic, not an approximation of the HJI value function V(x).
 - The metric assumes a uniform-random evader direction.
-The actual evader best-responds via gap scoring - a learning evader could exploit this mismatch.
+The actual evader best-responds via gap scoring; a learning evader could exploit this mismatch.
-- The intercept test uses `V_EVADE = 0.75 m/s`; the evader sprints at `1.2 m/s` through large gaps - the model is optimistic during sprints.
+- The intercept test uses `V_EVADE = 0.75 m/s`; the evader sprints at `1.2 m/s` through large gaps; the model is optimistic during sprints.

 #### Evader gap escape in surround mode